What Is Interlibrary Loan?

 What Materials Are Available Through ILLiad?

-Although many materials are available through Interlibrary Loan, the Law Library will neither borrow from other libraries nor lend the following materials: casebooks, multi-volume sets, very recent material, entire issues of periodicals, reference/reserve materials an rare books/original manuscripts.
+With some exceptions, our ILL department will do their best to attempt to obtain most types of materials, provided they are not owned by NYU.
+However, we will neither borrow nor lend the following materials: casebooks, multi-volume sets, very recent material, entire issues of periodicals, reference/reserve materials and rare books/original manuscripts.
 The Law Library also will not process requests for documents that can be found in page-image databases that are available to NYU patrons.
-Patrons are expected to attempt to locate digital copies before placing ILL requests.
+Patrons should attempt to locate digital copies before placing ILL requests.
 Reference Librarians are available to assist patrons in locating such materials.
 Also, despite our best efforts, there are some items that are requested that we are not able to obtain.

 How Long Does It Take?

-Materials are usually received within 5-10 working days but this will ultimately depend on how quickly other libraries in the network respond to our requests.
-Patrons should be aware that we try our best to obtain requested items as quickly as possible, but delays sometimes occur.
+Materials are usually received within 5-10 working days but timing will ultimately depend on how quickly other libraries in the network respond to our requests.
+Delays sometimes occur, especially given the challenges posed by the global pandemic.

 Pick Up and Return of Material